-On 24 October 1974, the Air Force successfully conducted an Air Mobile Feasibility Test when C-5A Galaxy 69-0014 (this aircraft!) air dropped an 86,000-lb Minuteman Intercontinental Ballistic Missile (ICBM) from 20,000 feet over the Pacific Ocean.
+On 24 October 1974, the U.S. Air Force successfully conducted an Air Mobile Feasibility Test when C-5A Galaxy 69-0014 (this aircraft!) air dropped an 86,000-lb Minuteman Intercontinental Ballistic Missile (ICBM) from 20,000 feet over the Pacific Ocean.
 The missile descended to 8,000 feet under a parachute before its rocket engine fired.
 The 10-second engine burn carried the missile to 20,000 feet again before it dropped into the ocean.
 The test proved the feasibility of launching an ICBM from the air.
 Due to engineering and security difficulties, however, the program was not continued.
 In the Strategic Arms Limitation Talks (SALT), the capability was used as a negotiating point.

-As the Air Force’s largest and only strategic airlifter, the C-5 Galaxy can carry more cargo farther distances than any other aircraft.
+As the Air Force’s largest strategic airlifter, the C-5 Galaxy can carry more cargo farther distances than any other aircraft.
 With a payload of six Mine Resistant Ambush Protected vehicles (MRAPs) or up to five helicopters, the C-5 can haul twice as much cargo as any other airlifter.

 C-5A Galaxy 69-0014 Arriving, August 7, 2013